Tecnicalities by sector

 NotesHouseholds: GHG from UK homes and UK personal travel.

-Goods and services: GHG from UK produced goods and services consumed by UK residents.
+UK goods and services: GHG from UK produced goods and services consumed by UK residents.

 Embedded in imports: GHG from the production of goods and services imported into the UK.